-The tree-shaped pillars that support the striped hangings refer to the Moulin Rouge’s early hours garden.
+The tree-shaped pillars that support the striped hangings refer to the Moulin Rouge’s early-hours garden.

 5. Many Famous Performing Artists have Graced its Stage

-The Moulin-Rouge then took off again, thanks to stars such as Gina Palermo, Mistinguett, Jeanne Aubert, and Maurice Chevalier, as well as the presentation, for the first time in Paris, of American magazines with the Hoffmann Girls.
+The Moulin-Rouge then took off again, thanks to stars such as Gina Palermo, Mistinguett, Jeanne Aubert, and Maurice Chevalier, as well as the presentation, for the first time in Paris, of American revues with the Hoffmann Girls.

+This is one of the most interesting Moulin Rouge facts, the names of its reviews!
 In November 1957, Doris Haug arrived at the Moulin Rouge and founded the Doris Girls troupe.
 In March 1962, she created the review Cancan, then Frou-Frou with the help of the choreographer Ruggero Angeletti.

 Féérie is the 10th and last review to date.
 The budget for the review Féérie is estimated at 10 million euros, including 4 million euros for some 1,000 costumes and 800 pairs of shoes.